 All of our beaches and towns are open and are welcoming visitors to our beautiful shores.
-During this Phase 2.5, the health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
-Gatherings are limited to no more than 25 people indoors and 50 outdoors.
+The health and safety of our visitors and residents continue to be top priorities for area businesses and officials.
+Mass gatherings are limited to no more than 50 people indoors and 100 outdoors - see additional information below.
 Social distancing rules remain in place.
 Frequent hand washing and sanitizing of surfaces continues to be important.
 Area businesses have enhanced their cleaning protocols following state and CDC guidelines for your safety.

 We recommend checking attraction websites before visiting.

 Movie theaters, auditoriums, sports arenas/fields, reception spaces, and conference centers may operate at 50% capacity subject to masks and social distancing.

 Museums and aquariums may operate at 100% capacity subject to masks and social distancing.

 Recreation, fitness facilities, pools, and amusement parks may operate at 75% capacity indoors and outdoors 100% subject to masks and social distancing.